electron/governance/policy/permissions.md

 ### `electron-cfa` credentials

-Credentials for the "electron-cfa" user will be stored on the 1-Password, access to these credentials will be controlled by the Docs and Tools Working Group.
-Access to the 2FA secret for this account will be administered separately to the username/password as most of the Docs and Tools Working Group needs the 2FA secret to approve releases.
+Credentials for the "electron-cfa" user will be stored on the 1-Password, access to these credentials will be controlled by the Ecosystem Working Group.
+Access to the 2FA secret for this account will be administered separately to the username/password as most of the Ecosystem Working Group needs the 2FA secret to approve releases.

 ## Exceptions